Can You Rehydrate Jerky? Methods and Tips

 Microwave Method (Quickest Method)

 This is the shortest and easiest way to rehydrate your jerky.
 All you need is a microwavable container, water, and a microwave.
+Covering the jerky with a wet towel can help prevent the risk of burning during microwaving.

 Tip: Ensure the container is not airtight, as steam will need to escape.

 Safety tip: Always have a bit of water in the container when microwaving jerky, as it can easily catch on fire.
+Using a dry towel or microwaving without moisture increases the risk of burning, so always use a wet towel or water to control moisture and temperature.

 How to Rehydrate Beef Jerky in Broth?